Plep-m/Galactic-Chess/README.md

 ## Introduction
 Galactic Chess is a variant of the classic chess game, set in a space-themed universe where players control a fleet of starships.
 The aim of the game is to capture the opponent's `Star Commander`, while protecting one's own.

+## Inspiration

+Galactic Chess was inspired by a fascinating game of chess played by the AI ChatGPT against Stockfish, as presented by Gotham Chess in this [video](https://www.youtube.com/watch?v=rSCNW1OCk_M&ab_channel=GothamChess).
+The game was filled with controversial moves and ultimately ended with ChatGPT emerging victorious against Stockfish.

+This video sparked the imagination and led to the creation of Galactic Chess, a game that incorporates innovative new rules and abilities that allow players to experience chess in a whole new way.

 ## Pieces and Movement
 The pieces in Galactic Chess have been renamed to fit the theme:
 - Star Commander (King)